The Idle Class: Reception

 Helen Rockwell of the New York Telegraph wrote, "...instead of going for a five-reel affair, he has returned to his first short love.
 But what there is of The Idle Class is so good and so funny that one realizes how much better is it to be entertained by two reels than bored in five."

 Chaplin biographer Jeffrey Vance describes The Idle Class as “one of Chaplin’s funniest short comedies.”
 He notes that Chaplin began production on the film in January 1921 with the working title Vanity Fair: “Ultimately, Chaplin favored a more equivocal title—The Idle Class—for it is purposely not clear in the film which is the idle class: the idle rich or the idle poor.
 Chaplin plays both.
 The film took five months to complete, an amazingly long time for a two-reel comedy.”
 Vance speculates, “It is perhaps ironic that the story of The Idle Class centers on an unhappy marriage between an absent-minded husband and a lonely wife.
 This state of affairs could easily describe the principal characters of the tragi-comedy that was Chaplin’s own marriage.
 In the film Chaplin manages to dramatize the two sides of his own personality: Charlie the Tramp and the Absent-minded husband, rich and neglectful, absorbed to his own interests and indifferent to others.
 The latter was certainly how Mildred Harris [his first wife] regarded Chaplin.”

-Filming locations

-Chaplin used several filming locations for this movie, including what is today's Will Rogers Memorial Park in Beverly Hills and the grounds of today's The Beverly Hills Hotel.